-- Learns the importance of the living world and its diversity - Understands the need for classification - Creates an interest in systematics and understands the importance of taxonomy for classification of animals - Knows the key rules of nomenclatures and their uses have to depend on plants and animals for food.
+- Learns the importance of the living world and its diversity - Understands the need for classification have to depend on plants and animals for food.
 Animals are also used as source of labour, in farming, as pets, and for other economic benefits.
 Understanding animals and their unique characteristics, habitats, behaviour and evolutionary relationships is very important.
 This chapter deals with, diversity in the living world, need for classification, types of classification, taxonomical hierarchy, nomenclature and tools for studying taxonomy.